daleydeng/satcbba/README.md

 Kefli is a Rust implementation of the Consensus-Based Auction Algorithm (CBAA) and Consensus-Based Bundle Algorithm (CBBA) for distributed task allocation.
 These algorithms are particularly useful in multi-agent systems where autonomous agents need to coordinate and agree on task assignments without centralized control.

+## Name

+The crate is named **Kefli** after the Old Norse word *kefli*, meaning a wooden staff, stick, or cylinder.
+In medieval Scandinavian law texts, *laga-kefli* referred to a law-staff Ñ a symbol of authority and decision-making.

+This is a fitting metaphor for a library that provides consensus-based auction algorithms:
+just as the *kefli* represented authority and resolution in legal assemblies, the algorithms here
+serve as the mechanism for reaching agreement and assigning tasks in distributed multi-agent systems.

 ## Features

 - **CBAA**: Single-assignment consensus-based auctions